prebid/prebid.github.io/adops/send-all-bids-adops.md

 {: .alert.alert-info :}
 Manually configuring GAM for Prebid can be a fair amount of work.
-Consider using our [official command line tool](/tools/line-item-manager.html) to create the setup - it may save time and avoid manual mistakes.
+Consider using our official command line tool, [Prebid Line Item Manager](/tools/line-item-manager.html), to create the setup.
+Using this tool may save you time and help you avoid mistakes.

 ## Step 1.
 Add an order